Here are my guidelines and values about sponsored content at Parent Hacks.

 A sponsored post is one in which I am paid or otherwise compensated for the post content.

 How do you choose sponsors?

 In fact, sponsors choose me.
-I work with Sway Group, a sort of "blogger management agency," who manages the majority of my sponsorships.
-They bring me sponsorship proposals which I accept or reject.
-If the proposal gives me an opportunity to write about a topic I think would be helpful to you, I consider it.
+They make proposals which I accept or reject.
+If the proposal gives me an opportunity to write about a topic I think would be helpful or interesting to you, I consider it.

 Proposals I don’t consider: “pay for positive” product coverage or messages that promote something objectionable to me (like buying fast food).

 Does the sponsor write the post (or tell you what to write)?